gorilla/mux/README.md

         rr := httptest.NewRecorder()

+	// To add the vars to the context,
-	// Need to create a router that we can pass the request through so that the vars will be added to the context router := mux.NewRouter()
+	// we need to create a router through which we can pass the request. router := mux.NewRouter()
         router.HandleFunc("/metrics/{type}", MetricsHandler)
         router.ServeHTTP(rr, req)